FuzionView/FV-Docs/source/ticketviewer.rst

 Identify Facility Infrastructure
 ---------------------------------
-Select a **feature dot or line** to display 1: the feature information available, including the date and time last updated.
+Select a **feature dot or line** to display (1)feature information available, including the date and time last updated.
+If a feature exists nearby or on top of another feature, those features IDs will be listed at the bottom (2).
+Click a **Feature ID** to toggle from one stacked feature to another.

 .. figure:: /_static/Identify1.png
    :alt: The FuzionView Ticket displaying information about a selected object